jeoffydev/churster-reactjs/README.md

 # DEMO

-This project is a starting project with Authentication [DEMO](https://share.vidyard.com/watch/tihtpczbuUcFDLBrKP8cTG?).
+This project is a starting project with Authentication (Updated) [DEMO](https://share.vidyard.com/watch/tihtpczbuUcFDLBrKP8cTG?).

 ## Available Scripts